pnarasingarao/basespace-help/_docs/articles/descriptive/introduction-to-basemount.md

 - **Samples** directory contains the flattened list of Samples that are in the project and will have a Files directory containing your fastq.gz files.

 ###MetaData
 In each directory, BaseMount provides a number of hidden files with extra BaseSpace metadata.
-These hidden files follow the Unix convention of starting with a . and can be seen with the following:
+These hidden files follow the Unix convention of starting with a "." and can be seen using the command:
 ```
 ls -a
 ```